chef/chef-server/docs-chef-io/content/server/upgrades.md

    reindexdb: reindexing database "template1"
    ```

-1. Log into the chef-server machine.
+1. Log into the Chef Infra Server machine.

-1. Check the status of chef-server.
+1. Check the status of Chef Infra Server.
 PostgreSQL should be connected.

    ```
    $ sudo chef-server-ctl status
    -------------------